 Other important issues relating to rivers include the erosion and collapse of banks and flooding that can lead to the destruction of property in towns and villages and rural areas.

 Heathland Aquatic Engineering can help to ensure that your streams and rivers runs clear and free and by doing so help to prevent flooding.
 Our team of professional engineers are on call 24/7 to support our customers with any emergency.

-We supply all the necessary equipment and our services to domestic and commercial clients throughout the United Kingdom.
-For more information and advice about any the our river services such as dredging, plant and weed clearance, erosion control, bank stabilisation, fishery management or any other aspect of river management please email email@example.com or call 0800 3891990.
+We supply all the necessary equipment for maintaining rivers and our services are available to domestic and commercial clients in Norfolk, Suffolk, Essex and throughout the United Kingdom.
+For more information and advice about any the our river services such as river dredging, plant and weed clearance, erosion control, bank stabilisation, fishery management or any other aspect of river management please email email@example.com or call 0800 3891990.